 The more you use the library, the more useful it will become.
-Getting in the habit of using the library resources should start Day 1.
+Getting in the habit of using the library resources should start on Day 1.

 After all, if you don’t use the library, then you paid a heck of a lot of money to not borrow books!

-3. Third Day at University: Find your Favorite Spot
+3. Third Day at University: Find Your Favorite Spot

 You need a place where you feel comfortable.
-One specific spot where you can retreat to for a moment to study, eat lunch or hide out between classes.
+One specific spot where you can retreat for a moment to study, eat lunch or hide out between classes.

 I recommend to my students to find one spot in the library and one spot in a public open space.